 A: They're very closely related but they aren't the same and there are no dependencies either way. eduroam has been around for years in the academic sector and is mature.
-Govroam uses exactly the same idea and technology but is aimed at NHS, Local Government and other public sectors.
-JISC runs the top level RADIUS servers for both services but they are completely separate.
+Govroam uses exactly the

 Thus it's possible to have neither, either or both.